Iatrogenic. Avoid unintended harm

 5) In several cases, there is an asymmetric distribution of risks and benefits from the intervention: some stakeholders bear the risks, while others bear the benefits.
 Clearly, this uneven incentive structure is flawed.
 As the saying goes, read people’s incentives and you will understand their behaviour.
 For a thought-provocative view of international interventions, check out John Perkins’ book: Confessions of an Economic Hitman.

-Iatrogenics plays a crucial role in impact/responsible/ESG investing, where the allocation of your money is specifically done to generate a measurable positive impact alongside a financial return.
+Iatrogenic plays a crucial role in impact/responsible/ESG investing, where your money is allocated to generate a measurable positive impact alongside a financial return.
 Unintended negative consequences can undermine its potential success.
-Thus, the concept of iatrogenics in investing reminds us to:
+Thus, the concept of iatrogenic in investing reminds us to:

 b) Do not fall for overestimated or irrealistic benefits of the investment promoted by sell-side greenwashing or social washing practices.
 On this topic, check out Damodaran’s article A Skeptical look at ESG Investing and Tariq Fancy’s essay the Secret Diary of a Sustainable Investor.